couchbaselabs/tuqtng/docs/impl.md

 4. The first expression that the index was built (could be multi-part key, other parts currently ignored) on is converted to formal notation (in the context of this query).
 So if the index was built on the field "abv", and in this query the bucket was given alias "b".
 Then for our purposes, the index expression in formal notation is "b.abv".
 5. WHERE clause is converted to Negation Normal Form.
 6. WHERE clause is converted to Conjunctive Normal Form.
 WHERE clause should now either be a simple predicate or an AND expression.
-7. If the clause is a simple expression, we check to see if it is sargable.
-If the clause is an AND expression we check each consituent piece, to see if any of them are sargable.
+7. If the clause is a simple expression, we check to see if it is searchable.
+If the clause is an AND expression we check each constituent piece, to see if any of them are searchable.
 8. If a simple expression was sargeable, then we get a single range to scan returned.
 If it was an AND expression and multiple constituents were sargable, and attempt is made to combine them and return the smallest sets of ranges.  (abv > 5 AND abv < 7, should yield a single range between 5 and 7)

 #### Projection of MIN(expr) can scan a single row

-1. If we've already deteremined that we can do a range scan AND we determine that the projection only contains MIN() on an expression that only depends on the same expression as the index, then we can scan one row.  (ie, MIN(abv) WHERE abv > 5, can scan single row)
+1. If we've already determined that we can do a range scan AND we determine that the projection only contains MIN() on an expression that only depends on the same expression as the index, then we can scan one row.  (ie, MIN(abv) WHERE abv > 5, can scan single row)
 2. If we're not doing a range scan on an index, but there is NO group by clause (aggregating across whole bucket) AND the projection is ONLY MIN(*), then we can scan one row from all_docs.

 #### Index covers projection